hectorfarahani/monkey-treat/readme.txt

 == Description ==

 Generate link and QR image to receive Banano donation.
+This is NOT official plugin of Banano and It is a community project made by love for Banano.

 == Installation ==